akobr/mono.me/docs/42for.net/index.md

   - title: 2S platform
     details: A subscription-based platform for your product and all applications around.
   - title: CLI tools
-    details: Simple but useful tooling around your codebase and platform.
+    details: Simple but valuable tooling around your codebase and platform.

 ---